 2. Battery

-Battery trouble is a leading cause of car breakdowns and extreme temperatures can affect the battery cell, making it more susceptible to overheating.
+Battery trouble is a leading cause of car breakdowns.
+Extreme temperatures can affect the battery cell, making it more susceptible to overheating.

 Your local garage will be able to test your battery, or you can buy a battery tester yourself.
 Car batteries typically last about five years, so it’s good to stay on top of it.